tyjo/dystruct/supp/scripts/README.md

 ## Plotting
-The script `plot_Q.py` plots stacked bar plots for ancestry estimates while (optionally) mantaining colors across K. It has four required arguments:
+The script `plot_Q.py` plots stacked bar plots for ancestry estimates while (optionally) mantaining colors across K. A example is provided in the script `plot_demo.sh`

+`plot_Q.py` has three required arguments:

 1. the filepath to the Q matrix to plot
 2. population labels of each sample (one per line, corresponding to each row of Q)